Coast Guard, DHS.

 Temporary final rule.

-The Coast Guard is establishing a temporary safety zone from the north end of Pier 80 to the south end of Pier 84.
-The safety zone extends 50 yards eastward from the pier faces to the channel in the Delaware River, Philadelphia, PA.
-The temporary safety zone prohibits persons or vessels from entering within 50 yards from the north end of Pier 80 to the south end of Pier 84 on the Delaware River, unless authorized by the Captain of the Port Philadelphia, PA or designated representative.
-This safety zone is necessary to provide for the safety of life, property and to facilitate commerce.
+The Coast Guard is establishing a temporary safety zone in the Delaware River encompassing all waters from the Tacony-Palmyra Bridge to the Bellevue/Marcus Hook ship ranges at Buoy 2M, shoreline to shoreline.
+The temporary safety zone prohibits persons or vessels from entering the zone, unless authorized by the Captain of the Port Philadelphia, PA or designated representative.
+This safety zone is necessary to provide for the safety of life, property and to facilitate oil spill environmental response activities.

 FOR FURTHER INFORMATION CONTACT:

-Lieutenant Junior Grade Kevin Sligh or Ensign Jill Munsch, Coast Guard Marine Safety Office/Group Philadelphia, at (215) 271-4889.End Further Info End Preamble Start Supplemental Information
+Lieutenant Junior Grade Jill Munsch or ENS Otis Barrett, Coast Guard Marine Safety Office/Group Philadelphia, at (215) 271-4889.End Further Info End Preamble Start Supplemental Information

 We did not publish a notice of proposed rulemaking (NPRM) for this regulation.
 Under 5 U.S.C.
 553(b)(B) and (d)(3), the Coast Guard finds that good cause exists for not publishing a NPRM and for making this regulation effective less than 30 days after publication in the Federal Register.
-Publishing a NPRM and delaying its effective date would be contrary to public interest, since immediate action is needed to protect mariners against potential hazards associated with debris on the Delaware River.
+Publishing a NPRM and delaying its effective date would be contrary to public interest, since immediate action is needed to protect mariners against potential hazards associated with oil spill recovery operations and to ensure the safety of the environment on the Delaware River and its tributaries.
+Due to the amount of time needed to clean up the oil spill, this safety zone is needed to facilitate safe oil spill recovery operations.

 This temporary rule is not a “significant regulatory action” under section 3(f) of Executive Order 12866 and does not require an assessment of potential costs and benefits under section 6(a)(3) of that Order.
 The Office of Management and Budget has not reviewed it under that Order.
 It is not significant under the regulatory policies and procedures of the Department of Homeland Security (DHS).